Note: Read the primer on Using Miles if you have not already.

 Singapore Krisflyer has separate award charts for flights on Singapore Airlines only and for flights with their Star Alliance partners.
 Generally, the best use of Singapore Krisflyer miles is for their own flights in business, first, or suites class.
 Another good option is partner award flights within North or South America, including Hawaii and the Caribbean.
 Other options tend to either cost too many miles or charge too much in fuel surcharges to be competitive.

-Award Chart: Flights on Singapore Airlines as well as Flights with Star Alliance and Flights with Other Partners (incl.
+Award Chart: Flights on Singapore Airlines as well as Flights with Star Alliance and Flights with Non-Alliance Partners (incl.
 Alaska Airlines).
+Flights on non-alliance partners cannot be combined with flights on Star Alliance partners in a single award.

 Changes: FREE to change dates on Singapore Airlines flights and $20 per ticket for changes to routing or class of service (you’ll pay the difference in miles for upgrades).
 A $25 fee is added for any service that is done over the phone if it could have been accomplished online.